Worried about your PhD Viva? Here are 6 tips to ease your mind

 Fact: Viva is like any other two-way communication event

-Instead of taking viva as an ordeal, consider it as an opportunity to discuss your research with your peers who are specialists in your field.
+Instead of assuming a PhD viva will be a terrible ordeal, consider it as an opportunity to discuss your research with your peers who are specialists in your field.
 Remain calm and remember that you have presented valuable research.
-Showcase your skills, make eye contact, use gestures and use clear voice to present your ideas and arguments.
+Showcase your skills, make eye contact, use gestures and use a clear voice to present your ideas and arguments.